stetewsky/swirl/Coursera-FAQ.md

 ### When I install swirl, R tells me that it's not available for R 3.0.x.
 What should I do?

 swirl requires R version 3.0.2 or later.
-You can check your R version by typing `sessionInfo()` at the R prompt.
-If you have an older version of R, then please update it and reinstall swirl.
+You can check your R version by typing `R.version.string` at the R prompt.
+If you have an older version of R, then please [update it](http://cran.rstudio.com/) and reinstall swirl.

 ***